New Treatments Update

 Timing Expectations

-With Emgality and Ajovy listed on the PBS it paves the way for others to follow.
+With three CGRPs listed on the PBS it paves the way for other new medications to follow.
 This has been a long time coming with submissions first called for this new generation preventive treatment over 2 years ago with 1,800 submissions from the migraine community.
 There have also been several calls for submissions since then.
-Earlier this year Migraine & Headache Australia’s Carl Cincinnato testified in front of a Parliamentary Enquiry Hearing regarding the approval process of new drugs to share our community’s perspective and the impact of such delays.
+In early 2021, Migraine & Headache Australia’s Carl Cincinnato testified in front of a Parliamentary Inquiry Hearing regarding the approval process of new drugs to share our community’s perspective and the impact of such delays.

 The next steps for other treatments which have received a positive recommendation from the PBAC is for price negotiations between the manufacturer and the Department of Health to be agreed.
 These negotiations can take months or even years.
-We are hopeful that other CGRPs can follow the roadmap established by Teva (Ajovy) and Eli Lilly (Emgality), leading to faster approvals.
+We are hopeful that other CGRPs can follow the roadmap established by Teva (Ajovy), Eli Lilly (Emgality), and Lundbeck (Vyepti) leading to faster approvals.
 This will provide patients with a range of options to discover something that best addresses their migraine disease.

 In the meantime we hope this information provides some reassurance that progress is being made.
 We will continue to represent the patient voice in the need for fair access to proven and safe treatments for migraine.